ChrstphrHll/npc_gen/students/Ragnar Illitran.md

 ---
 # Ragnar Illitran
 ### Description
-- Halfling Artificer from Principality of the Palus Peoples
+- Halfling Artificer from Beleriand
 - 6th year Diplomacy student in Fiesn
 - long straight black hair that's plain, Brown eyes, and Light skin
 - Is Logical and Well-meaning, and has Reciprocity as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes